Doctelligence/doctelligence.github.io/about.md

 ## Join Us

-Together, we’re creating an open and decentralized AI future where innovation and privacy coexist.
+Together, we’re creating an open and decentralized AI future.

 Ready to learn more or get involved?
 [Contact us](https://doctelligence.github.io/contact/) or check our latest updates.